ALTERNATIVE-EU/alternative.github.io/docs/docs/users.md

 - Member - can see the organization’s private datasets
 - Editor - anything a member can do + can edit and publish datasets
 - Admin - anything an editor can do + can add, remove and change roles of organization members

+### ML/AI Roles

+To have access to the AI/ML API models, a user needs to have the `ai-ml-api-{model}` roles.
+Each model has its own role, for example, to use the `clinicaldata` model, a user needs to have the `ai-ml-api-clinicaldata` role.